astropy/astroquery/docs/ukidss/ukidss.rst

 You can fetch images around the specified target or coordinates.
-When a target name is used rather than the coordinates, this will be resolved to coordinates using astropy name resolving methods that utilze online services like SESAME.
+When a target name is used rather than the coordinates, this will be resolved to coordinates using astropy name resolving methods that utilize online services like SESAME.
 Coordinates may be entered using the suitable object from `astropy.coordinates`.
 The images are returned as a list of `~astropy.io.fits.HDUList` objects.